bearprin/Neural-Singular-Hessian/README.md

 #### 3.3 Test and Fine-tuning

-The code first inference directly from the logdir, then fine-tuning the network and output the final result
+The code first loaded the model in the logdir, and then inference directly.
+After that, the code fine-tuning the network and outputs the final result

 ```
 cd shapespace